I have to tell you the truth. Lately, I had not been doing well.

-It wasn’t until I had a breakdown after watching a Ted-Talk about overcoming shame by Dr. Brené Brown, that I realized I felt ashamed of myself for the past one year.
+It wasn’t until I had a breakdown after watching a Ted-Talk about overcoming shame by Dr. Brené Brown, that I realized I felt ashamed of myself for the past year.
 And I had been hiding it from others.

 Why I Felt So Ashamed of Myself

 I felt ashamed of myself because of my book, Fearless Passion.
 Most would have thought that being an author, one should feel proud of their book.
 But I don’t.

 In my book, I talked about my journey from being an accountant to an animator.
 But after being an animator for six months, I realized that making animation is not my passion.
 So I decided not to be an animator anymore and went back to my ex-company to help out with their accounting systems.

 The six months that I was back in my ex-company, I almost wanted to dig a hole and put my head in it.
-Everyone knew that I was pursuing my passion in animation.
+Everyone knew that I was pursuing my passion for animation.
 And now, everyone knew that I had failed.